timothyhull/breadpool-self-eval/docs/index.md

         === "My Strengths :material-cursor-default-click:"

+            - Strong familiarity with established officiating procedures.
             - Deliberate and audible verbal cues, even in venues where acoustics may present challenges.
             - Deliberate and clear visual cues/hand signals.
             - Precision timing alignment between my verbal/visual cues and the scoreboard clocks.
             - Intently and actively monitoring team benches between jams to respond to requests for timeouts and ORs immediately.
             - Methodically transitioning from monitoring team benches to jam start preparation as the lineup clock approaches 0:25.
 My methodology before each jam includes:
                 - Ensuring medical staff are available and focused on the track area.
+                - Verifying that each team fields a jammer.
-                - Verifying that each team has at least one blocker and one jammer in legal starting positions.
+                - Verifying that each team has at least one blocker in a legal starting position.
                 - Checking with the SBO and SKs to be sure they are ready for the next jam to start.
-                - Monitoring the HR for any indication they may not be ready to start the jam.
+                - Monitoring the HR/CHR and HNSO/CHNSO for any indication they may not be ready to start the jam.
             - Accurately providing backup timing for the official game and jam clocks.
             - Pregame coordination with the HR/CHR and SBO to understand their specific procedural preferences and indicators.
             - Supporting the SBO with clock and timeout consumption adjustments.